Distance: 7,8 km

 Step 1

-From the cellar, turn left on the D106, direction Villeneuve and turn left immediately.
+From the winery, turn left onto the D106 towards Villeneuve and immediately turn left again.
 The road heads north.
-Climb between the vines, in the area called "La Crémade".
-A few meters after a hairpin bend, at the fork, turn left and climb up a track between the ravine of Cresse at a place called Callong and the Pech du Fa.
-This ravine flows further into the Berre which you can see further down the journey and arrival in Durban (viewpoint on the castle and the village of Durban).
-At a place called Vente Farine, a windy place par excellence, we leave to the north, on the right, the path passing in front of the renovated sheepfold to take the common route to the left for a few meters, mountain biking / walking.
-Leave this pedestrian portion and continue straight towards the stream of La Rivière and Jasse de Rivière.
-On your right, do not miss the ocher colors of Roumanissa and the vines planted on the hillsides.
-Go down towards the D106 along the stream.
-Turn left, towards Cascastel.
-On your right, the Moulineau (renovated mill).
-Then the bridge over the Berre.
-We follow the river as closely as possible.
-In the village, cross the bridge over the Berre and turn right onto the promenade des Jardins; leave the village and find the outward route.
-A loop to be covered at the end of winter, when the mimosas are in bloom, for the pleasure of the eyes and the nostrils.
-The water of the singing streams.
+Climb between the vineyards in the area known as "La Crémade."
+A few meters after a hairpin bend, at the fork, bear left and ascend a track between the Cresse ravine at the locality of Callong and the Pech du Fa.
+This ravine flows further on into the Berre River, whose course and arrival at Durban can be seen below (viewpoint overlooking the castle and the village of Durban).
+At the locality of Vente Farine, a particularly windy spot, leave the path to the north on the right, which passes in front of the renovated sheepfold, and take the shared mountain bike/hiking trail to the left for a few meters.
+Leave this hiking section and continue straight ahead towards the La Rivière stream and the Jasse de Rivière.
+On your right, don't miss the ochre hues of the Roumanissa and the vineyards planted on the hillsides.
+Head down towards the D106, following the stream.
+Turn left towards Cascastel.
+On your right, you'll see the Moulineau (a renovated mill).
+Then cross the bridge over the Berre.
+Continue along the riverbank.
+In the village, cross the bridge over the Berre and turn right onto the Promenade des Jardins; leave the village and rejoin the outward route.
+This loop is best enjoyed in late winter, when the mimosas are in bloom, a feast for the eyes and nose.
+The streams babble.

 Be careful, the fire risk is often high, especially in summer, and can lead to flower bed closures.
 Find out before you go consulting the fire risk map for outdoor activities.